Forza is making its big return to next-gen consoles.

-Here’s what we know about the racing sim set to blow up on Xbox Series X and Series S.
+Here are all the latest racing sim's details on Xbox Series X and Series S.

-Priced at £449/$499 and with a release date of 10 November, Microsoft is going to kick-start the next generation of gaming.
+Priced at £449/$499 for the Series X and £249/$299 for the Series S, and with a release date of 10 November, Microsoft is going to kick-start the next generation of gaming.

 The Forza Motorsport trailer is here.